 Posted on: Jul 06, 2014 07:30:32 AM

-In February, there was a decline year-over-year in new home closings in the Reno, NV market, a downhill move after a boost in January 2013.
-There was a 5.6% decline in new home closings from a year earlier.
-This followed an 89.3% hike year-over-year in January.
+In April, there was a decline year-over-year in new home closings in the Reno, NV market, moving downward after a gain in March 2014.
+New home closings saw a 6.0% fall from a year earlier to 78.
+This followed a 32.8% hike year-over-year in March.

-As a percentage of overall housing closings, new home closings represented 5.1% of overall housing closings.
-A year ago, new home closings made up 4.7%.
-Following a year-over-year decline in January, closings of new and existing homes also dropped year-over-year in February.
+New home closings accounted for 9.8% of overall housing closings.
+A year earlier, new home closings made up 9.3% of total closings.
+Closings of new and existing homes sank year-over-year in April after also falling in March year-over-year.

 Pricing and Mortgage Trends

 The average mortgage size on new homes moved north year-over-year along with new home prices.
-In February 2013, average mortgage size rose 17.1% from a year earlier to $254,932.
-In January 2013, average mortgage size slid 21.0% from a year earlier.
-The overall percentage of sale price that was being financed slipped 8.9 percentage points year-over-year to 82.3% in February 2013.
+It climbed 20.4% in April from a year earlier to $271,139.
+In March 2014, average mortgage size grew 20.3% from a year earlier.